|

 Iowa City, Iowa: Naughty Dog Press, 2007.
 Edition of 35.

 11 x 6"; 70 pages.
 Printed letterpress and inkjet on Arches Text Wove in Gil Sans.
 Images pressure printed with hand-cut stencils.
-Endsheets and cover paper Hannemeuhler Ingres Camel.
-Bound using the Secret Belgian binding, a historical binding rediscovered by Hedi Kyle.
-Of the edition 1 -10 are housed in a silk covered clamshell box lined with marbled paper made by Stephen Pittelkow.
-A photograph, taken in 1960 is embedded inside the box.
-This is one of the first ten.
+End sheets and cover paper Hahnemühle Ingres Camel.
+Bound using the Secret Belgian binding, a binding invented by Anne Goy of Belgium that she calls the criss-cross binding.
+The deluxe copies numbers 1-10 are sold out, copies of the standard edition are still available.

 Memory can be used as a counterweight to time.